 Regardless of location, businesses can help further protect their equipment from loss due to theft using a combination of asset telematics and LoJack® Stolen Asset Recovery.
 A mixed fleet leveraging a universal telematics system, such as AssetOutlook™, provides secure alerts of possible unauthorized use and theft.
 There are alerts triggered by ignition on and movement during off-work hours.
 Fleet owners can literally watch their fleet in the palm of their hands with the web version of the application giving them visibility where it never existed in the industry.
 Weekend “side jobs” no longer go unseen.
 With established geozones, you can be notified when an asset enters or leaves the area.
 The mapping function lets you locate an individual machine or a group across a specified area.

 With hundreds of millions of dollars of recovered assets to date, as cited in LoJack’s 2016 Construction Equipment Theft Recovery Report, the LoJack® System can be a smart added layer of security for any contractor or equipment rental firm.
 The latest LoJack® Construction Equipment Theft Recovery Report was released in August.
-You may access the PDF here and the infographic here.

 California Theft Stories